dropbar/riwstore/_products/product71.md

 - Powder coated metal hanging planter
 - Black, White, or Gray
+- Holds 6" pot
-- 22" tall by 9" wide
+- Measues 22" tall by 9" wide
 - $44.99
 - Add a hanging glass crystal for an additional $5